euronovate/ENMobileSDK-Android/ENSignatureBox/readme.md

     var signatureContentMode: ENSignatureContentMode = ENSignatureContentMode.keepFieldRatio
 )
 ```
-`signatureSourceType` you can choice with sourceType you will draw signature, you have this options:
+`signatureSourceType` you can choose the enabled mode to sign, you have this options:

 *  `Pen`
 *  `Finger`
 *  `Any` --> in this case we select first method when you draw first line/dot

-`useAlpha` if this parameter is set to true, the image return in signaturebox on confirm will be with background **trasparent** (like a png) if set a false bg will be **white** (like a jpg)
+`useAlpha` if this parameter is set to true, the image return in signaturebox on confirm will be with background **trasparent** (like a png) if false bg will be **white** (like a jpg)

 `signatureImageConfig` you can customize label over signature (SignerName + timestamp), if you want can be without this info.
 Options are: